Credit for Income Tax Paid to Another State or Country – N.C. Residents Only

 This Article expired January 1, 2015, for rehabilitation projects for which an application for an eligibility certification was submitted on or after that date.
 To claim a tax credit for rehabilitating a historic mill facility, an application for an eligibility certification must have been submitted to the State Historic Preservation Officer before January 1, 2015.
 Eligibility certifications obtained under this Article expire January 1, 2023.
 For additional information on Article 3H credits, see G.S.
 105-129.71, G.S.
 105-129.72, and the Department’s website.

 Article 3L replaced the historic rehabilitation tax credits generally available under Article 3D, which expired for qualified rehabilitation expenditures and rehabilitation expenses, incurred on or after January 1, 2015.
-This Article expires for qualified rehabilitation expenditures and expenses incurred on or after January 1, 2015.
-To claim a tax credit under Article 3L, qualified rehabilitation expenditures and expenses must be placed in service before January 1, 2028.
-Article 3L tax credits are very similar to the Article 3D tax credits; however, Article 3L tax credits are capped and have a lower credit percentage.
+This Article expires for qualified rehabilitation expenditures and expenses incurred on or after January 1, 2024.
+To claim a tax credit under Article 3L, qualified rehabilitation expenditures and expenses must be placed in service by January 1, 2032.
 For additional information on Article 3L, see G.S.
 105-129.105, G.S.
 105-129.106, and the Department’s website.
 Important: To claim a credit under Article 3L, you must complete Form NC-Rehab and attach Form NC-Rehab to the front of Form D-400.